CenturyLinkCloud/PublicKB/General/manually-expanding-file-system-on-linux-machines.md

 <p><strong>Part 3 Moving and Expanding drives on older (Partitioned) images</strong>
 </p>
 <p>Expanding drives on machines where partitions exist can be quite a bit more complicated as it requires you to manually edit the partition table.
 To complicate things further, expanding the “/” partition will require a reboot of the machine and is also
-  usually blocked from expansion by another partition (usually swap) existing directly after it on the same drive.&nbsp; Looking at our older CentOS 6 image, that is the exact case.</p>
+  usually blocked from expansion by another partition (usually swap) existing directly after it on the same drive.
+Looking at our older CentOS 6 image, that is the exact case.</p>
 <p><img alt />
 </p>

-<p>Here you can see that we want to expand /dev/sda1 but /dev/sda2 exists directly after it on the drive, so we are blocked.&nbsp; The solution here is to add an additional drive, set that drive up as the new SWAP mount, remove the old SWAP partition, and
+<p>Here you can see that we want to expand /dev/sda1 but /dev/sda2 exists directly after it on the drive, so we are blocked.
+The solution here is to add an additional drive, set that drive up as the new SWAP mount, remove the old SWAP partition, and
-  then proceed with writing a new partition table for /dev/sda1 and expanding the filesystem.&nbsp; If the root drive has already been expanded previously, SWAP would have already been moved, but in most cases we will need to move it.</p>
+  then proceed with writing a new partition table for /dev/sda1 and expanding the filesystem.
+If the root drive has already been expanded previously, SWAP would have already been moved, but in most cases we will need to move it.</p>
 <p>STEP 1.
 Add a new 2GB drive to use for SWAP and expand the root drive to the desired size in VMware.</p>
 <p>*SNAPSHOT THE MACHINE</p>
 <p>Detect new drive by running</p>